-- while speaking on the telephone or, in conversing with colleagues. - B. The provider must have written policies and procedures and related documentation pertaining to the compilation, storage, and dissemination of individual case records that assure an individual's right to privacy and maintains the confidentiality of individuals' records and information.
+- while speaking on the telephone or, in conversing with colleagues.

-- A. Day Services-Adult is the provision of regularly scheduled activities in a non-residential setting, separate from the participant's private residence or other residential living arrangements, such as assistance and acquisition, retention, or improvement in social, self- help, socialization and other adaptive skills that enhance social development and skills in performing activities of daily living. - B. Activities and environments are designed to foster meaningful day activities for the individual to include the acquisition and maintenance of skills, building positive social behavior and interpersonal competence, greater independence and personal choice. - C. Day Services-Adult must have a community integration component that meets each individual's needs for community integration and participation activities.
+B. The provider must have written policies and procedures and related documentation portaining to the compilation storage and - procedures and related documentation pertaining to the compilation, storage, and dissemination of individual case records that assure an individual's right to privacy and maintains the confidentiality of individuals' records and information. - 27.1 - A. Day Services-Adult is the provision of regularly scheduled activities in a non-residential setting, separate from the participant's private residence or other residential living arrangements, such as assistance and acquisition, retention, or improvement in social, self- help, socialization and other adaptive skills that enhance social development and skills in performing activities of daily living. - B. Activities and environments are designed to foster meaningful day activities for the individual to include the acquisition and maintenance of skills, building positive social behavior and interpersonal competence, greater independence and personal choice. - C. Day Services-Adult must have a community integration component that meets each individual's needs for community integration and participation activities.
 Community integration can be provided individually or in groups of up to three (3) people. - D. Community integration opportunities must be offered at least weekly and address at least one of the following: - 1.
 Activities which address daily living skills/needs - 2.
 Activities which address leisure/social/other community events.